douglowe/WRF_UoM_EMIT/README.md

 * Scott Archer-Nicholls, Alex Archibald, and Gordon McFiggans, for the provision of MACCITY and EDGAR NMVOC mapping schemes.
 * Eric Muller for the provision of the timezone maps provided at [http://efele.net/maps/tz/world/](http://efele.net/maps/tz/world/).
 * Chris Webber and Ying Chen for the mapping of `cbmz_mos_orig` emissions.
+* Yafang Cheng and Meng Gao for discussions on the EPRES tool, and provision of their vertical distribution estimates for different emission types.